 Re:Source is a state initiative that promotes the use of recycled materials in economic and business opportunities in Michigan.
-Michigan Economic Development Corporation (MEDC) and the Department of Environmental Quality (DEQ) are working together to save resources, reduce energy use, increase economic opportunities, and protect Michigan's air, land, and water.
+Michigan Economic Development Corporation (MEDC) and the Department of Environmental Quality, Great Lakes, and Energy are working together to save resources, reduce energy use, increase economic opportunities, and protect Michigan's air, land, and water.
 Recycling doesn't end at the curb or drop-off, rather recycling is a cycle without a beginning or end.

 Michigan's Re:Source Program is cooperatively implemented by the

-Michigan Department of Environmental Quality and the Michigan Economic Development Corporation.
+Michigan Department of Environmental Quality, Great Lakes, and Energy and the Michigan Economic Development Corporation.

 Emerging infectious diseases that may be transmitted between animals and humans are a concern for all people, no matter what their age, gender, lifestyle, ethnic background or economic status.

 A tool to help manufacturers understand state and federal environmental, health, and safety requirements.
 The "Michigan Guide to Environmental, Health, and Safety Regulations" is a joint publication of the Michigan Department of Environment, Great Lakes, and Energy and the Michigan Department of Licensing and Regulatory Affairs.

 The Air Quality Index, or AQI, is a simple, uniform way to communicate air quality.
 It provides general information to the public about current air quality levels and related health effects.
 The index allows people to take action to protect their health when air pollution is elevated.